The ICE is governed by a trustee board which is responsible for the Institution’s strategic decision making.

 He is an experienced advisor to the public and private sector, and regularly provides advice at a senior level to local authorities and partnerships in the UK, aimed at the development of integrated transportation and regeneration solutions aimed at supporting economic growth in towns and cities.

-More recently, he has been providing support to a number of local authorities on the contents of the Integrated Rail Plan for the Midlands and the North, the development of Bus Service Improvement Plans and the roll-out of active travel improvements.
+He led the team that developed the first pan-Northern Strategic Transport Plan and associated 30 year investment programme as part of a secondment to Transport for the North.
+More recently, he has been providing support to a number of local authorities on the outputs of the Integrated Rail Plan for the Midlands and the North, the implementation of bus service improvement plans and the roll-out of active travel improvements.